Prepare for a Career in Human Resources

 Occasionally, experienced individuals who have held managerial-type positions in business, government, or the military might be considered for positions above entry level.
 If you fall into that camp, you might consider obtaining certifications or taking coursework related to your area of interest to further prepare yourself for a career in HR.

-If you are seeking an entry-level HR position, try to obtain some experience while you are in college as an intern.
+If you're seeking an entry-level HR position, try to obtain some experience while you're in college as an intern.
 Even part-time work or an internship in other fields adds to your potential as a candidate.
 Leadership roles in clubs, volunteer experiences, club or college sports, and real-world projects for a company add to your credibility as a candidate.

-Hopefully, this information has prepared you to pursue a career in HR.
-It's a rewarding field with all sorts of benefits both emotionally and in terms of stability and good income.
-Seek additional information from your college placement offices and counselors.
-Or, talk with people working in HR where you want to live and work.
+HR is a rewarding field with many benefits both emotionally and can provide stability and good income.
+Seek additional information from your college placement offices and counselors or talk with people working in HR where you want to live and work.